The Parkhill Community

 Isaac Aguilar, PE

-Isaac Aguilar, PE, is an Electrical Engineer and Team Leader in Parkhill’s MEP/Structural Practice.
+Isaac Aguilar, PE, is a Senior Associate and an Electrical Engineer and Team Leader in Parkhill’s MEP/Structural Practice.
 His expertise includes lighting, power, communications, and fire alarm designs for various project types, including educational, healthcare, municipalities, and institutional facilities.

 Isaac has designed emergency backup generators for healthcare facilities, data centers, airports, booster stations, and chiller plants.
 Isaac provides facility assessments on electrical systems to determine the current conditions and provides any recommendations.